A 50-kilometer microcosm of the Pacific Northwest.

 *In order to check in, you MUST present a photo ID.
 No one may pick up your bib for you.

 You’ll start at a retired rock quarry at 2,600’ above sea level and grind your way to 5,800’.
 The high point of the course, a turn-around at the Buckhorn Wilderness boundary, offers huge views across the eastern slope of the Olympic range.
-(Keep an eye out for a camera — take a picture to prove you made it to the top!)
-Along the way, you’ll be treated to big pines and cedars, rhododendrons in full bloom, a river named after a crab, and peaks still holding snow.
-The quintessential, gear-laden NW hiker will probably be out there, too.
+Along the way, you’ll be treated to pines, rhododendrons, moss, a river named after a crab, and peaks still holding traces of snow.

 Runners can expect welcoming and well-stocked aid stations.
 We’ll have water, Tailwind, and an assortment of foods — sweet, salty, hearty, etc. Our aid statoins are cupless, so bring something with which to drink.

 Directions to Start